The Triangle's population is in line with established MLB markets and growing faster

 These number may not be surprising when you consider the fact that some of the nation’s most prestigious universities (Duke, UNC, and NC State) are located within 30 miles of Raleigh.

-These factors have Raleigh ranked as the 25th wealthiest metro area in the United States, and when you map those out, it’s the richest in the lower 48 states that does not have an MLB team within 100 miles. (based on median household income, adults with bachelor’s degrees, unemployment rate and households earning over $200,000.)
+These factors have Raleigh ranked as the 19th wealthiest metro area in the United States, and when you map those out based on median household income of cities with populations above 20k, it’s the richest in the lower 48 states that does not have an MLB team within 100 miles.

 Why is this statistic important?